 Paul Biya is still on the rampage in Cameroon muscling and murdering Anglophone dissenters of his interminable Francophone tyranny in that country.

 Most thinking Nigerians will never forget in a haste their current pretender to reform in the person of Muhammadu Buhari who on his inauguration in 2015 had averred ‘I belong to nobody; I belong to everybody’.
-Barely a year after this promise the fanatically intransigent president General went on to fill the nation’s cabinet and security forces with Islamists of northern entrenchment, family members and sycophants, thereby earning for himself the inglorious reputation of unrepentant nepotism among the hypocrites of national unity.
+Barely some months after this promise the same president went on to fill the nation’s cabinet and security forces with Islamists of northern entrenchment, family members and sycophants, thereby earning for himself the inglorious reputation of unrepentant nepotism among the hypocrites of national unity.

 Nigeria has led this show of shame and continental retardation with her retinue living and dead tyrants and political murderers.
 From Babangida through Abacha and Obasanjo none of these past swindlers of the African dream has been held to account.
 Nobel laureate Soyinka laments why the streets of Nigeria’s cities can still be named after a monster that presided over the liquidation of the economy and executed uncountable members of opposition.

-Hopefully Africans are learning to hold their leaders to account.
-The endemic rot in Nigeria’s ruling parties, the shame and disgrace of Zuma in South Africa’s ANC, the mendacity of Uganda’s Museveni ruling since 1986 and averring to rise from the grave after death to continue his rape and despoliation of his African conclave of Uganda, are being sustained by the unthinking complicity of the African masses whose devolutionary lack of discernment hardly seems able to break free of the herd instinct that allows for every tyrant to be eulogised and deified just for the sake of a crumb from the psychopaths table, or for the grand folly of deception that the emperor sitting astride the bamboo table is one among their own –borrowing the words of the ebullient Nigerian writer TM Aluko– kinsmen and foremen.
+Let Africans learn to hold their leaders to account.
+The endemic rot in Nigeria’s ruling parties, the shame and disgrace of Zuma in South Africa’s ANC, the mendacity of Uganda’s Museveni ruling since 1986 and averring to rise from the grave after death to continue his rape and despoliation of his African conclave of Uganda, are being sustained by the unthinking complicity of the African masses whose lack of discernment hardly seems able to break free of the herd instinct that allows for every tyrant to be eulogised and deified just for the sake of a crumb from the psychopaths table.
+Or for the grand folly that the emperor sitting astride the bamboo table is one among their own –borrowing the words of the ebullient Nigerian writer TM Aluko– kinsmen and foremen.

 Chin Ce sent this short piece from his country home in South East Nigeria